Do I have to renew my membership?

 I am a member of another law society with Mandatory CPD.
 Am I required to take additional courses to satisfy your requirements?

 CPD requirements in the NWT are not in addition to mandatory CPD requirements found in other jurisdictions.
-Activities reported to other jurisdictions are also applicable in the NWT.
+Activities reported to other jurisdictions may also be used to fulfill your NWT CPD requirement.

 Can I use activities from other years to fulfill my requirements?